cribbslab/resimpy/README.md

 ## Usage and simulation result reproducibility
 To reproduce the results used in https://www.biorxiv.org/content/10.1101/2023.04.06.535911v1, please follow the instruction below.

-Situation 1. test the impact of differnt PCR error rates on quantification accuracy using ResimPy by varying the pcr_errs parameter while keeping other parameters by default.
+***Situation 1***. test the impact of differnt PCR error rates on quantification accuracy using ResimPy by varying the `pcr_errs` parameter while keeping other parameters by default. `pcr_errs` is a list of values while only one value is set as exclusive to `pcr_err`.
+When `pcr_errs` is used, you can mute `pcr_err` or not.
+The program will turn off the parameter `pcr_err` anyways.
+This will be set the same in other situations below.
+When a list of values are set, they must be separated by `;`, such as `-pcr_errs 1e-3;1e-2;0.1`.
 ```angular2html
 resimpy_general -r pcr_errs -rs umi+seq -perm_num 3 -umiup 1 -umiul 10 -umi_num 50 -seq_len 20 -pcr_num 8 -pcr_err 0.0001 -seq_err 0.0001 -ampl_rate 0.85 -sim_thres 3 -spl_rate 1 -pcr_errs 1e-3;1e-2;0.1 -out_dir ./
 ```

-Situation 2. test the impact of differnt PCR amplification rates on quantification accuracy using ResimPy by varying the ampl_rates parameter while keeping other parameters by default.
+***Situation 2***. test the impact of differnt PCR amplification rates on quantification accuracy using ResimPy by varying the ampl_rates parameter while keeping other parameters by default.
 ```angular2html
 resimpy_general -r ampl_rates -rs umi+seq -perm_num 3 -umiup 1 -umiul 10 -umi_num 50 -seq_len 20 -pcr_num 8 -pcr_err 0.0001 -seq_err 0.0001 -ampl_rate 0.85 -sim_thres 3 -spl_rate 1 -ampl_rates 0.1;0.2;0.3;0.4;0.5;0.6;0.7;0.8;0.9;1.0 -out_dir ./
 ```

-Situation 3. test the impact of differnt PCR cycles on quantification accuracy using ResimPy by varying the pcr_nums parameter while keeping other parameters by default.
+***Situation 3***. test the impact of differnt PCR cycles on quantification accuracy using ResimPy by varying the pcr_nums parameter while keeping other parameters by default.
 ```angular2html
 # pcr_nums
 resimpy_general -r pcr_nums -rs umi+seq -perm_num 3 -umiup 1 -umiul 10 -umi_num 50 -seq_len 20 -pcr_num 8 -pcr_err 0.0001 -seq_err 0.0001 -ampl_rate 0.85 -sim_thres 3 -spl_rate 1 -pcr_nums 6;7;8;9;10;11;12;13;14 -out_dir ./
 ```

-Situation 4. test the impact of UMIs of different lengths on quantification accuracy using ResimPy by varying the umi_lens parameter while keeping other parameters by default.
+***Situation 4***. test the impact of UMIs of different lengths on quantification accuracy using ResimPy by varying the umi_lens parameter while keeping other parameters by default.
 ```shell
 # umi_lens
 resimpy_general -r umi_lens -rs umi+seq -perm_num 3 -umiup 1 -umiul 10 -umi_num 50 -seq_len 20 -pcr_num 8 -pcr_err 0.0001 -seq_err 0.0001 -ampl_rate 0.85 -sim_thres 3 -spl_rate 1 -umi_lens 6;7;8;9;10;11;12 -out_dir ./